 Stigma explained

-Mental health stigma is the negative view or attitude towards people struggling with their mental health, including those living with a mental health condition, such as anxiety or depression.
+Mental health health-related stigma consists of the negative stereotypes, prejudice and discrimination towards people experiencing mental health issues, including those living with a diagnosed mental health condition, such as anxiety or depression.

 Stigma in the workplace can:

-• prevent those struggling with their mental health from feeling safe to disclose and seek support from their employer and others around them.
+• prevent those with experiences of mental health issues from feeling safe to disclose and seek support from their manager/supervisor and others around them

 An open and inclusive workplace, where workers feel safe and supported to seek help early, is better for everyone.

-Watch this short video by the Black Dog Institute which explains how mental health stigma impacts people in the workplace:
+Watch this short video by the Black Dog Institute which explains how mental health-related stigma impacts people in the workplace:

 This video includes captions, which you can turn on and off.